"Why does it say 'file is too large for destination' when the destination has more than enough space, and how to fix it?"

 Step 1.
 Right-click on your FAT32 disk drive and select the Format option.

 Step 2.
 Open the File system drop-down box and select the NTFS option.
+(Or you can select exFAT depending on your needs)

 Step 3.
 Click Start.
 Your flash drive is now reformatted into the NTFS file system.